 In the event of a Level 2/3 spill, operational forecast modelling (Op1) will be undertaken to establish the predicted trajectory and location of oil spill residues.
-In conjunction with this information, the Victorian Oil Spill Response Atlas (OSRA) provided by the Victorian DoT provides a valuable tool to identify the distribution of shoreline habitats and biologically sensitive species present in the spill trajectory pathway.
+In conjunction with this information, the Victorian DTP provides Vicmap, with the Tasmanian NRE providing The LIST (Land Information System Tasmania), which constitute valuable mapping tools to identify the distribution of shoreline habitats and biologically sensitive species present in the spill trajectory pathway.

-The scale of the spill and likelihood/consequence of oil impact on sensitive habitats, protected species or areas of conservation value (Marine National Park, Coastal Park, etc.) at threat will define the level of effort required and the particular parameters (e.g. species/habitat) monitored in each scientific monitoring strategy.
+The scale of the spill and likelihood/consequence of oil impact on sensitive habitats, protected species or areas of conservation value (Marine National Park, Coastal Park, etc.) at potential risk will define the level of effort required and the particular parameters (e.g. species/habitat) monitored in each scientific monitoring strategy.
 Factors affecting the selection and prioritisation of species and/or habitats to be monitored during a spill incident include:

-- The species/habitat sensitivity to oiling and the likelihood of oiling - · Ability to access the monitoring location - Identified species which are monitored within conservation management plans - Social factors which may affect selection due to their iconic nature (e.g., penguin) or may have commercial impacts (e.g., iconic species [penguin], fishing interest [abalone, lobster]) - Available baseline data for individual species or habitat - Time for oil to impact the habitat/species and the ability to access the monitoring locations - Feedback from the Victorian Environment and Science Coordinator (ESC) on the required species selection during the spill event.
+- · The species/habitat sensitivity to oiling and the likelihood of oiling - Ability to access the monitoring location - Identified species which are monitored within conservation management plans - Social factors which may affect selection due to their iconic nature (e.g., Little penguin) or may have commercial impacts (e.g., iconic species [Little penguin], fishing interest [abalone, lobster]) - Available baseline data for individual species or habitat - Time for oil to impact the habitat/species and the ability to access the monitoring locations - Feedback from the Victorian Environment and Science Coordinator (ESC) on the required species selection during the spill event.